srinathv/training/README.md

 # training
-Repository used for NERSC training
+Repository used for NERSC training and demonstrated on Babbage at nersc